 - “What Do We Know About Instability and Child-Well-being?” (with Clinton Boyd, Scott Brown, Kelley Fong, and Anika Schenck-Fontaine)

-- “Do Local Economic Policies Affect Child Maltreatment?
-Evidence from Administrative and Survey Data” (with Kerri Raissian and Will Schneider)
+- “Does Unemployment Affect Child Maltreatment?
+A National Study” (with Kerri Raissian and Will Schneider)

 - Doris Duke Fellowship for the Promotion of Child Well-Being, The Doris Duke Charitable Foundation and Chapin Hall at the University of Chicago, $60,000